gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 export default Counter
 ```

-The class form of React allows us to have component state.
-We'll need that for
+The class form of React allows you to have component state.
+You'll need that for
-our counter.
+your counter.

-Let's continue to flesh out our counter.
+Let's continue to flesh out your counter.
 Let's add two buttons.
 One to increment
 and one to decrement the count of the counter.

 ```jsx{5-12}